 To find Ethiopian or Eritrean restaurants in a state, click the blue links below for each state.
 You can always return to the index of states by clicking Find an Ethiopian Restaurant on the right.
 I welcome additions and corrections to this list.

-The states listed in red below have no Ethiopian or Eritrean restaurant (also indicated by the symbol ).
-In fact, almost 32 million Americans must cross state lines or international borders to get Ethiopian food because 11 states have no restaurants.
+The seven states listed in red below have no Ethiopian or Eritrean restaurant, which means that almost 10 million Americans must cross state lines or international borders to get Ethiopian food.
 Surprisingly, despite its copious casino buffets, Las Vegas has a slew of them.
 So you could say, “Wot happens in Vegas.”

 The United States has around 350 Ethiopian and Eritrean restaurants – fewer than the number of Chinese restaurants in New York City alone.
 A lot of these restaurants have websites or Facebook pages, and thanks to people who have posted videos on the internet, you can “visit” many of the restaurants.
 The pages for each state directory provide links to those websites and videos.